Einsteinish/Leibniz-Formula/README.md

-# Why Does π Appear in the Leibniz Formula?
+# Why Does π Appear in the Leibniz Formula (Series)?

 The **Leibniz formula** for π is given by: